megachivo/Databricks-ManagedVNET-to-VNET-Injection/README.md

 ### Script Features

 1. **Validation**: Checks if the provided VNet and Subnets exist.
-If not, prompts for re-entry.
+   - **Region Check**: Ensures the VNet is in the same region as the Workspace.
+   - **Delegation Check**: Ensures subnets are delegated to `Microsoft.Databricks/workspaces`.
+   - **NSG Check**: Ensures subnets have a Network Security Group associated.
 2. **Export**: Exports the current ARM template of the specified Databricks Workspace.
 3. **Modification**:
    - Updates the `apiVersion` to `2025-08-01-preview`.